trustgraph-ai/trustgraph/README.md

 # Data Preparation as the Foundation for AI Accuracy

-Build accurate, trustworthy AI agents powered by your own private data.
-TrustGraph connects your documents, databases, tools, and agents into a unified knowledge graph with precise retrieval, full observability, and deploy-anywhere control.
+Build production-grade AI agents that reason, not hallucinate.
+TrustGraph is the open-source, full-stack platform for transforming raw data into precision-grounded intelligence through automated knowledge graph construction, custom ontology engineering, and intelligent context retrieval.

+Deploy anywhere.
+Own your data.
+Control your AI stack.

 <details>
 <summary>Table of Contents</summary>